arekqq/CongestionTaxCalculator/README.md

 ## Requirements

-For build and runn the appn you need:
+For build and runn the app you need:

 - [OpenJDK 21](https://openjdk.org/projects/jdk/21/)